alaa281997/city-explorer/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [MAP APP](https://silly-banach-e2d6c2.netlify.app/).

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run api map the user will insert any city name to reander the map that relate to the city name.

 ### `npm start`